buhayhayahay332-lang/srcs/OpSiege/prod/README.md

 `main.luau` fetches the child modules, starts both aimmod and gunmod, and opens the shared hub.
 Re-running it while active returns the existing hub instead of duplicating GUI windows or hooks.

-The original `aimmod.luau` and `backups/gunmod.luau` remain unchanged as reference implementations.